 After years of ground-breaking research, the late Professor Roy Jastram uncovered the unique monetary value of gold.
 In his book, The Golden Constant, the business professor charted the relationships between gold and numerous commodities over the centuries.* Starting from the year 1560, the data reveal the nearly constant purchasing power of gold.

 PHENOMENON OF THE GOLDEN CONSTANT

-Various factors can cause commodity prices to get out of line with the golden measuring rod.
+Various factors can cause commodity prices to get out of line with gold.
 At times, supplies of products are scarce; at other times, some commodities are extremely abundant.** Weather, wars, catastrophes, and government interference affect market pricing.
 But prices for the commodities re-adjust quickly, and fall back into line with their constant relationships to gold.

 THE ANCIENT LAW OF MONEY: